gongahkia/personal-wiki/QSharp.md

     }
 }

+// WHEN
+    // used in the context of newtypes to specify a condition that instances of the newtype must satisfy

+newtype NegativeInt = Int when value < 0;
+newtype PositiveEvenInt = Int when value > 0 && value % 2 == 0;

 // MATCH CASE =>
     // provides a degree of basic pattern-matching in Q# similar to Rust, the equivalent of switch case constructs in other languages
     // note that each predicate case condition is ; semicolon-delimited